A large transfer fee can be a blessing or a curse.

 15. Romelu Lukaku - Everton to Manchester United (€84.8m, 2017)

 Romelu Lukaku can count himself unfortunate to have come in for so much criticism since joining Manchester United in 2017.
 He averaged nearly a goal every other game in his debut season, but was accused of not being mobile enough and only scoring against lesser sides.

 With 27 goals in all competitions, his debut season was actually the most prolific of Lukaku's career.
-It's a little more difficult for him nowadays though, and he could find himself moved on again this summer as part of Ole Gunnar Solskjaer's revamp at Old Trafford.
+His form didn't last, and United ended up selling him to Inter in the summer of 2019.

 12. Gonzalo Higuain - Napoli to Juventus (€90m, 2016)